-As the 1920s approached, football in Cleveland shifted from an athlete-centered sport to one increasingly controlled by others and geared more toward the spectator.
-By 1915 for example, team names in the amateur league had changed from the Madison Athletic Club, the Kickoffs, and the Archwood Bible Club to names such as Bartlett Drugs, Favorite Knits, and Langgreths Tailors, as businesses and industries sponsored amateur teams to advertise their products.
-Football also could be used to enhance the reputation of educational institutions, to build strong characters in young players, to turn a profit in professional football, and to rally pride around the performance of a team, whether at the ethnic, neighborhood, or city level.
+As the 1920s approached, football in Cleveland became more of a spectator sport, with local businesses sponsoring the teams for advertising purposes.
+Football was also cited as a way to as a way to rally pride around the performance of a team, whether at the ethnic, neighborhood, or city level.
 Fans developed their own meanings for the game and its stars.
 Star quarterback BENJAMIN (BENNY) FRIEDMAN, became a symbol of Jewish pride and ability to excel in manly sports as well as other areas of American life.
-Various ethnic and racial groups had their own symbols and sources of pride on the gridiron, both individuals--such as Ted Green, the black star at Case in 1902 and 1903 and then at Reserve while in law school in 1905, and Bill Willis and Marion Motley, who helped break the color barrier in pro football with the Browns in 1946--and entire teams, such as the Mohawks, an all-Italian team that claimed the city championship from 1914-18.
+Various ethnic and racial groups had their own symbols and sources of pride on the gridiron, both individuals—such as Ted Green, the black star at Case in 1902 and 1903 and then at Reserve while in law school in 1905, and Bill Willis and Marion Motley, who helped break the color barrier in pro football with the Browns in 1946—and entire teams, such as the Mohawks, an all-Italian team that claimed the city championship from 1914-18.
 The players might play simply for the enjoyment of the game, but fans and others invested the gridiron struggles with their own meanings.

 Marketplace values and football also came together in the development of professional football in Cleveland.
 The pro game flourished in surrounding northeastern Ohio towns after 1903, but no pro team developed in Cleveland until 1916, when the Cleveland Indians were organized by Gene Watson "Peggy" Parratt and sports promoter Herman Schleman.
-Parratt, a baseball and football star at Case, introduced professional football in Cleveland when his team defeated the Carlisle Indians at LEAGUE PARK 8 Oct.
-1916.
+Parratt, a baseball and football star at Case, introduced professional football in Cleveland when his team defeated the Carlisle Indians at LEAGUE PARK on 8 October 1916.
 However a successful season on the field (8-3-1) did not bring the financial success the team's organizers had hoped.
-In 1919 the CLEVELAND TIGERS (sometimes Indians) played in the last year of the so-called Ohio League, and the following year, on 17 Sept.
-1920, the owners of professional football teams met in the showroom of Ralph Hay's Hupmobile Agency in Canton to found the American Professional Football Assn., which became the National Football League (NFL).
+In 1919 the CLEVELAND TIGERS (sometimes Indians) played in the last year of the so-called Ohio League, and the following year, on 17 September 1920, the owners of professional football teams met in the showroom of Ralph Hay's Hupmobile Agency in Canton to found the American Professional Football Association, which became the National Football League (NFL).
 Representing the Cleveland franchise were STANLEY B. "Stan" COFALL, vice-president of the new league, and James M. "Jimmie" O'Donnell, who had owned the 1919 team.
 But the pro game had difficulty establishing itself against the college game in Cleveland (see the CLEVELAND BULLDOGS and the CLEVELAND PANTHERS of Red Grange's short-lived American Football League), and was generally less popular than the collegiate game for decades to come.

 After 1960 Cleveland football was affected by economic considerations and general social changes.
 At the high school level, recurrent violence at the Charity Football Game in the 1960s contributed to a decline in attendance and a change in the site of the game.
 Beginning in 1968, the parochial schools withdrew from the Senate for economic reasons, and after the school desegregation order, the Senate was reorganized in the fall of 1979 from East and West divisions, suggestive of the racial divisions within the city, into North and South divisions.
 In 1981 civic and business leaders expressed concern about the future of interscholastic sports in the financially troubled public schools.
 That pro football is a business and also shares in the general ills of society became painfully apparent to fans as a result of players' strikes and revelations in 1982 and 1983 that several Browns players had drug problems.
 The move of the Browns to Baltimore, announced in late 1995, made the business side of the sport crystal clear.
 Such events went far toward debunking the myth of the necessarily virtuous athlete, yet many coaches and administrators believed that football remained one way to instill in boys and young men character and the important values in life.
 Players in high schools and such leagues as the Northern Ohio Touch Football League continued to play for pure enjoyment and dreams of gridiron glory.